Manufactured Homes: What Happens If I'm Behind on My Land Lease Payments?

 How Does the Manufactured Home Eviction Process Work?

+You could be evicted if you live in a manufactured home park and don't pay your lot rent.
 Once you fall behind in rent payments, the land owner will typically have to send you a written eviction notice, sometimes called a "Notice of Termination of Tenancy" or a "Notice to Quit," that begins the eviction process.
 Next, the owner usually must file a lawsuit asking the court to order you to remove the home from the site and leave.

-Even if you respond to the lawsuit, the court might still decide in favor of the land owner and order you to leave the site taking the home with you.
+Even if you respond to the lawsuit, the court might still decide in favor of the land owner and order you to leave the site, taking the home with you.
 (If you're a tenant renting both the space and the manufactured home, generally, you'll be treated in the same manner as an apartment tenant in an eviction.
 To learn how that works, visit our Renters' and Tenants' Rights area.)

 Resident-Owned Manufactured Home Communities